ConnectEverything/exercise/README.md

     --steps=<#>     Number of steps to take [default: 1000].
 ```

-## (super)cluster liveness

-Liveness is assessed as it relates to NATS clustering and superclusters.

-* If all injected faults have been cleared, the cluster should reach a "functional state" after a maximum time bound.
-* "functional state" means that standard NATS messages should flow across leaf, gateway, cluster, etc... boundaries.

 ## message durability model

 Durability is assessed as it relates to JetStream.